The Telecaster Story

 The following overview should give you an idea of the differences and improvements that have been made over the years.
 It also should help you to identify the different versions at a glance.

 U.S. Vintage Series 52 Telecaster

 Model no. 010-1303-850

 4 digits stamped on the bridge plate

-Fender started making the first 52 reissues in 1982 in the Fullerton plant.
+Fender started making the first 52 reissues in 1982 in the Fullerton plant but the first ones were allegedly assembled in Japan.
 The Southern California guitarist Ted Greene helped Fender with the design by referencing his extensive collection of old Telecasters.
-They were Fenders first try on recreating a 1952 Telecaster and have some historical inaccuracies:
+They were Fenders first try on recreating a 1952 Telecaster and had some historical inaccuracies:

 - No 100% nitrocellulose finish

 - Wider 12th fret dot spacing

 - Not 100% accurate body shape and radius

 - Alnico 5 magnets pickups with plastic insulation wire